Fine-tune with the API or CLI

 Float

-The proportion of the total training process dedicated to learning rate warm-up, where the learning rate linearly increases from a small value to the set value.
+The proportion of the total training process used for learning rate warm-up.
+During warm-up, the learning rate linearly increases from a small initial value to the specified learning rate.

-This parameter helps stabilize training by limiting parameter changes in the initial phase.
+This parameter helps stabilize training by limiting large parameter changes at the beginning.

-This parameter has no effect on the "Constant" learning rate scheduler.
+This parameter has no effect if the learning rate scheduler is set to constant.

 weight_decay